-Within one month of completing oral isotretinoin treatment, all patients were randomly assigned to have one side of their face treated with a non-ablative fractional 1550 nm erbium-doped fiber laser (Fraxel® DUAL Laser System, Solta Medical, Inc., Hayward, CA), while the untreated side of each subject’s face served as a control.
+Within one month of completing oral isotretinoin treatment, all patients were randomly assigned to have one side of their face treated with a non-ablative fractional 1550 nm erbium-doped fibre laser (Fraxel® DUAL Laser System, Solta Medical, Inc., Hayward, CA), while the untreated side of each subject’s face served as a control.
 The same doctor performed all laser treatments.

-Antiviral prophylaxis (oral valacyclovir 500 mg twice a day for five days, beginning the day before each laser treatment) was given for individuals with documented herpes labialis.
+Antiviral prophylaxis (oral valacyclovir 500 mg twice a day for five days, beginning the day before each laser treatment) was given to individuals with documented herpes labialis.
 Each patient was told to apply 20% Benzocaine, 8% Lidocaine, and 4% Tetracaine cream on the treated side of the face one hour before treatment.
-The laser fluences used were between 35 and 40 mJ/microthermal zone (MTZ), with eight passes each treatment session.
+The laser fluences were between 35 and 40 mJ/microthermal zone (MTZ), with eight passes each treatment session.
 Treatment levels ranged between 7 and 10, equivalent to a treatment coverage of 20%–35% and total energy delivery of 2–3 kJ each session.
 Each patient had three therapy sessions separated by four weeks.
-Post-treatment instructions included the use of a gentle cleanser, sunscreen, sun avoidance, and many times daily use of a cream-based moisturizer for the first 3–4 days following each treatment session.
+Post-treatment instructions included using a gentle cleanser, sunscreen, sun avoidance, and many times daily use of a cream-based moisturizer for the first 3–4 days following each treatment session.

 Assessment of Outcomes

 Patients were examined seven days after each laser treatment, four weeks after each, and four months after the final treatment (6 months from baseline).
 Two blinded dermatologists conducted these exams in person.
 Photographs were taken at baseline, before each treatment session, during the follow-up period, and at the final evaluation.